-Background: Longstanding restrictions on the movement of people and goods to and from Gaza have undermined the living conditions of more than two million Palestinian living in the strip.
-Many of the current restrictions, originally imposed by the Israeli authorities in the early 1990s, were intensified after June 2007, following the Hamas takeover of Gaza when the Israeli authorities imposed a blockade.
-These restrictions continue to reduce access to livelihoods, essential services and housing, disrupt family life, and undermine people’s hopes for a secure and prosperous future.
+Background: Longstanding restrictions on the movement of people and goods to and from Gaza have undermined the living conditions of its over two million Palestinian residents.
+Many of the current restrictions, originally imposed by the Israeli authorities in the early 1990s, were intensified after June 2007, following the Hamas takeover of Gaza, when the Israeli authorities imposed a blockade.
+Despite some easing of import restrictions since 2021, the remaining limitations continue to hinder access to livelihoods, essential services, and housing, disrupting family life and undermining people’s hopes for a secure and prosperous future.
 The situation has been compounded by the restrictions imposed by the Egyptian authorities at Rafah crossing.

-Background: Palestinians are banned from leaving Gaza via Israel, including for passage to the West Bank, unless they obtain an Israeli-issued exit permit.
-Only those belonging to certain categories, primarily traders (including daily labourers), patients and their accompaniers, and aid workers, can apply for such permits.
-Other people are not eligible for a permit, even if they do not pose a security risk according to the Israeli authorities.
-In most cases, the Israeli authorities do not provide specific reasons for the rejection of an application.
+Palestinians are banned from exiting Gaza via Israel, including for passage to the West Bank, unless they obtain an Israeli-issued exit permit.
+Only those belonging to certain categories, primarily day labourers, traders, patients and their accompaniers, and aid workers, may apply for such permits.
+Other people are not eligible for a permit even if according to the Israeli authorities they do not pose a security risk.
+In many cases, the Israeli authorities do not provide specific reasons for the rejection of an application.
 If an application is approved, the permit holder may travel through the Israeli-controlled Erez crossing, which operates during the daytime, from Sunday to Thursday, and on Fridays for urgent cases and foreign nationals only.

-Background: Palestinians wishing to leave Gaza via Egypt must register with the local Palestinian authorities two to four weeks in advance.
-People may also apply directly to the Egyptian authorities, using the services of a private company.
+Background: Palestinians wishing to exit Gaza via Egypt must register with the local Palestinian authorities two to four weeks in advance.
+People may also apply to the Egyptian authorities, using the services of a private company.
 The procedures and decisions by both authorities lack transparency.
-Those approved exit through the Rafah Crossing, controlled by the Egyptian authorities, which operates from Sundays to Thursdays.
-The journey through the Sinai desert is often lengthy and includes multiple stops for checks by Egyptian security forces.
+Approved passengers exit through the Rafah Crossing, which is controlled and operated by the Egyptian authorities from Sundays to Thursdays.
+The journey through the Sinai desert is often lengthy and includes multiple stops for checks by Egyptian forces.

 General goods (excluding fuel and gas)